 Most of us, except those who aren’t scared of cutting their own hair, visit the hair dressers on a regular basis.
 Many of us use the same one time and time again, while others will shop around looking for the newest talent on the block or the best deals.
 What we don’t realise is that a simple trip to the hair dressers could end up in disaster.
 There are many headlines such as ‘hair dye gone wrong’ or ‘allergic reaction to hair dye landed me in the hospital for a week’, but these stories are only skimming the surface of some of the horrors that have happened to people while getting a new hair style.
+It can be a nightmare for others to have been hospitalized due to the wrong hair treatment.
+To learn more about the proper way to dye your hair, click here and get more information.
+I

 Calls for Extensions to be Banned